jg10545/patchwork/docs/feature.md

 ### Differences between the paper and `patchwork`

 I've included the HCL hyperparameters as well.
+As of the time I'm writing this DeepMind hasn't released their code yet, so there may be other differences if I've misinterpreted anything from their paper.

 ### Example code